grace-pehl/pisa/README.md

 * Items seem to be ordered by increasing math score.
 It looks pretty that way.
 I experimented with listing the countries alphabetically, but the message was lost.
 It was no longer clear that the blue bars were longer than the orange.
 Putting the top scoring countries first seems to make more sense.
 * Added a second x-axis to run along the top of the chart.
 Increased the legend font from 14px to 20px and moved legend above the chart.
 Changed category names of the 'Father' variable to include the word father to improve the legend.
 * I don't want to highlight regional differences, because that's not what this chart is about.
+* I added a text box with the summary information next to the chart.

 # Resources